mertbildirici1/Route/README.md

 ### The `Point` Class

 You are provided in the starter code with `Point.java` that represents an immutable (meaning it cannot be changed after creation) point on the Earth's surface.
 Each such point consists of a [latitude](https://en.wikipedia.org/wiki/Latitude), or north-south angle relative to the equator, and a [longitude](https://en.wikipedia.org/wiki/Longitude), or east-west angle relative to the prime meridian.
-We use the convention whereby latitudes and longitudes are both measured in degrees between -180 and 180, where positive latitudes are for north of the equator and negative latitudes are for south of the equator.
+We use the convention whereby **latitudes and longitudes are both measured in degrees between -180.0 and 180.0**, where positive latitudes are for north of the equator and negative latitudes are for south of the equator.
 Similarly, positive longitudes are for east of the prime meridian, and negative longitudes are for west of the equator.

 Vertices/nodes in the graph we will use to represent the United States highway system will be `Point` objects.
 You should not need to do edit anything in the `Point` class.
 However, you may wish to use the various methods that are supplied for you.
 These methods are described in more detail in the expandable section below.